Rafael Rivera

 Let's now complete some chores to finish off the DIA crate.

-First, open Cargo.toml and add the windows crate as a dependency, with the implement and Win32_Foundation features enabled.
+Open Cargo.toml and add the windows and windows-core crates as dependencies.
+Enable the implement and Win32_Foundation features on the former:

 [dependencies.windows]